Mukilanbalamurugan/FULL_ADDER/README.md

 # FULL_ADDER
 # AIM:
-To simulate and synthesis Full adder using Vivado software.
+To simulate and synthesis of Full adder using Vivado software.
 # APPARATUS REQUIRED:
 Vivado 2023.1 software.
 # Truth Table